 People often ask me ” What is the fun in traveling alone?”.
-The whole fun of discovering a place is when you do it by yourself.
+I always say, The whole fun of discovering a place is when you do it by yourself.
 There are various reasons why I prefer to travel by myself.

 Your trip planning gets a lot more easier: